Behind the scenes of organising a successful trek

 The remaining staffs start packing up the setup.
 The most important task of clearing the campsite is collecting waste.
 The accumulated waste is secured properly, to be disposed of in the base village or nearby Municipal Corporation.
 TTH supports the Green Trails project, under which the trekking sites are cleaned.
 The garbage is then carried to the base village for disposal.

 “Even after the trek is complete, we cannot take a sigh of relief until the trekkers reach to airport or stations that take them back home,” says Sandeep.
 “A trek is never successful until trekkers reach home safely.”

 - Getting reviews

 “It is difficult to answer bad feedback, especially when trekkers complain if they were sent back due to ill health.
-It is like a debate of life vs money with them,” giggles Laxmi, a member of Sales team.
+It is like a debate of life vs money with them,” giggles Laxmi, a member of the Sales team.

-- Getting ready for next trek
+- Getting ready for the next trek

 Despite all the hardships in organizing a trek, the entire team wakes up fresh and energetic to face another batch of trekkers.
-“We finish everything on a positive note and get started for next trek’s preparation,” cheers the entire team.
+“We finish everything on a positive note and get started for the next trek’s preparation,” cheers the entire team.